bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I humbly ask: WHY ALL THIS?
 (We don't seem to have a good answer...)**

+**"The ability to ask questions is the greatest resource in learning the truth." - Carl Jung.**

 My YouTube Channel for Inquiry based Mathematics: [Link](https://www.youtube.com/@maethaddict).